rikZerac/gradle-hello-world/README.md

 to automate test and build execution in a *Multibranch Pipeline* job on a Jenkins agent

 - a `Dockerfile` with the recipe to build an image of a Jenkins master on an *Alpine Linux OS* with Gradle installed under `PATH` for the `jenkins` user

+- a `plugins.txt` file listing a reference set of plugins to be preinstalled when building the Jenkins master Docker image, including declarative pipeline ones required to parse and execute the `Jenkinsfile`

 ## Usage
 With a shell opened at the **root of the project**: